Polk Power Station

 Polk Unit One is located on unmined land surrounded by former phosphate mining land to the east, and a berm developed as a cooling reservoir to the south.
 The design of the cooling reservoir maximizes plant water recycling while minimizing groundwater withdrawal and offsite discharges.

-The 260-megawatt IGCC facility began commercial operation in the fall of 1996.
+The 260-megawatt (MW) IGCC facility (220 MW net) began commercial operation in the fall of 1996.
 Construction on Polk Unit Two began in 1998 and Unit Three in 1999.
-These two 180-megawatt simple cycle combustion turbines use natural gas and distillate oil to generate electricity.
+These two 180-megawatt simple cycle combustion turbines (151 MW summer-rated net) use natural gas and distillate oil to generate electricity.
 Unit Two and Unit Three started commercial operation in July 2000 and May 2002 respectively.
-Polk Units four and five, two 160-megawatt (MW) units were completed in April 2007.
+Polk Units four and five, two 160 MW units (151 MW summer-rated net) were completed in April 2007.
 The two new simple-cycle peaking units use natural gas to generate electricity.

 Polk 2 Expansion Project